Updated November 22, 2024

 I remembered hearing about a nursery center as one of the best in the area.
 So I drove an hour north, got out of my car with a red bushel basket the perfect size I needed, and opened their door.

-A young woman turned to me and said "Hi”, and quickly turned away.
+A young woman turned to me, said, "Hi,” and quickly turned away.
 I walked out to where the plants were.
 I went from greenhouse to greenhouse looking for geraniums and finally found them.

-After 45 min of this, I left with nothing again and drove to a competitor.
+After 45 minutes, I left with nothing and drove to a competitor.

-I finally got a guy to pull down two hanging pots of hanging geraniums that were seven feet above me and then he left.
+I finally got a guy to pull down two pots of hanging geraniums from seven feet above me, and then he left.
 I decided to cut my nursery visit short.
 With no more than a “Cash or charge?“ I paid the cashier and started to leave.

 Then I spotted a group of “squirrel-proof” bird feeders on a far wall, so I headed over.
-I found one I really liked which cuts off the supply of food for squirrels.
+I found one I really liked which cuts off the food supply for squirrels.
 Perfect.

 $90?
-It’s worth it, I hate squirrels eating all of the food.
+It’s worth it.
+I'm not too fond of squirrels eating all of the food.

 I grabbed some bird food and headed back to the cashier.
-Now the cashier had two people in line with cartfuls of plants, ringing them up slowly.
+The cashier had two people in line with cartfuls of plants, ringing them up slowly.
 I realized this could take a while.

-After a few minutes more, I pulled out my iPhone, scanned the bird feeder in my hand, and found it online for $35 with free shipping, put theirs back on the shelf, and left.
+After a few minutes more, I pulled out my iPhone, scanned the bird feeder in my hand, and found it online for $35 with free shipping.
+I put theirs back on the shelf and left.

 I left Lowe’s about an hour later with over $450 of garden merchandise.

-I decided to try the local garden center that by now was open.
-I pulled in and signs were posted all around "Cash or Check ONLY" With only a ten spot, I left for home.
+I decided to try the local garden center, which was open by now.
+I pulled in, and signs posted all around said, "Cash or Check ONLY."
+I left for home.

-On the way, I pulled into the first garden center to see if they had any English Ivy since they took credit cards and Lowe’s was sold out.
-They did, but no one said a word to me except, "Cash or charge?"
+On the way, I pulled into a garden center I passed to see if they had any English Ivy since they took credit cards and Lowe’s was sold out.
+They did, but no one said anything to me except, "Cash or charge?"

-Does "Buy Local" mean we need to settle for non-existent service?
+Does "Buy Local" mean settling for non-existent or untrained service?

-A laissez-faire attitude towards shoppers?
+A laissez-faire attitude toward shoppers?
 A lack of hospitality?

 I would love to compete against any of these stores.
 Here's how: